-- Order your dinner from your favorite grocery store.
-Central Market in Poulsbo has a dinner for 6-8 complete with leftovers!
+- Enjoy your dinner from/in a restaurant or from a grocery store.
+Cracker Barrel will prepare the Heat n’ Serve Holiday Family Meal To-Go, a complete Thanksgiving meal that serves ten people and can be prepared in two hours or less.
+Or the Homestyle Turkey n’ Dressing Meal, which can be enjoyed by guests in-store on Thanksgiving Day.
+Check your local family restaurant to see what’s available in your area.
+A few familiar names include Applebee’s, Golden Corral, Buffalo Wild Wings, and even Subway (I bet they’ve got great turkey sandwiches!)
+The links share locations.
+Central Market in Poulsbo has a dinner for 6-8, complete with leftovers!
 H.E.B. in Texas has meals for 4 or 8 that can be picked up at the Deli Counter.
-Check larger grocery stores near you (the ones with a deli or kitchen) to see if you can still grab a prepared meal.
+Check larger grocery stores near you (those with a deli or kitchen) to see if you can still grab a prepared meal.

 Yet I am confident I will see the Lord's goodness while I am here in the land of the living.
 Wait patiently for the Lord.
 Be brave and courageous.
 Yes, wait patiently for the Lord.
 Psalm 27:13-14

-By the time you read this, the turkey is probably thawing in the fridge and the pies might already be baked.
+By the time you read this, the turkey is probably thawing in the fridge, and the pies might already be baked.
 Or, you might be waiting to get the salad ready Thursday morning to take over to ‘their’ house as your part of the dinner.
-You might be looking forward to a delicious restaurant dinner with all the fixin’s (that you don’t have to cook!)
+You might be looking forward to a delicious restaurant dinner with all the fixins (that you don’t have to cook!)
 Or, you might be doing one of the other things to try from the list above.
 However you celebrate,

 I pray that you’ll get a chance to thank those important to you for them.
-I pray too that you’ll know how much you’re appreciated.
+I pray, too, that you’ll know how much you’re appreciated.
 I’m thankful for you!
-And, I’m thankful you’ve read this little post. 💕
+And I’m thankful you’ve read this little post. 💕

 Finding a new purpose in living and joy in the day-to-day was the goal when author Kathy Rowland and her entire family (adult kids and grandkids) moved from the PNW to Texas several years ago.
 The focus of Quiet Hollow is to encourage ‘next chapter women’ – those who are retired, empty-nesters, or have found themselves without a spouse to jump back into life.
 And, she shares multiple tips, ideas, and possibilities toward that end.
 Kathy completed her almost 30 years as an elementary teacher and hopped into over a decade of volunteer work, side hustle-type businesses, and grandchild care before discovering her unique and fulfilling purpose for the next chapter of life.
 What you read on Quiet Hollow is a large part of that calling.
 Another part is the happy life she’s leading in Central Texas in the same neighborhood as the 3 big kids and her 5 grandkids.
 She and her college sweetheart husband made sure to add a pool to their new Texas home, so there are lots of noisy, splashy days in their little oasis of a backyard.
 Come join her on Quiet Hollow in a conversation about finding and living the life you were created to live in this later stage.
 The chats will be full of laughter, support, faith, and inspiration to create.